OAKO-UCONN/Dine_Now/README.md

 4: In the project directory, run these commands to start the server locally.
 ### `npm i`
-### `node server.js`
+### `npm start`

-Note: This is a React Application be careful running the commands in the wrong directory.
+Note: This is a React Application.
+Make sure to run the commands only on the project root directory.

 ## Available Scripts